AdvSol-Darrel/SpatialPOC/README.md

 Assumes you have Visual Studio & Docker installed.
 - Fork & Clone the Repo
-- Execute the docker-compose in postgis
+- Execute the docker-compose in ./docker/postgis
+- Execute the scripts in ./ddl to create the required schema/table(s).
 - Open the solution and ensure the required libraries are installed.
 - You can rebuild the EF Context/Models with the following command
     ```Scaffold-DbContext -Connection "host=localhost;port=5432;database=gis;user id=docker;password=docker" -Provider Npgsql.EntityFrameworkCore.PostgreSQL -o Models -ContextDir Context -Context MyDbContext -Force```